Samuel-Duque/Samuel-Duque/README.md

 <br>

--  I’m currently working on [Neural Networks](https://github.com/Samuel-Duque/NeuralNetwork-Practice)<br>
+-  I’m currently working on [Neural Networks](https://github.com/Samuel-Duque/NeuralNetwork-Practice) and [Fullstack projects](https://github.com/Samuel-Duque/emprega-social) 💻<br>
--  I’m currently learning **Machine Learning, Front end skill as Svelte, Node and Data Scructure**<br>
+-  I’m currently learning **Machine Learning, Angular, Node and Data Scructure**<br>
--  I’m looking to collaborate on **anything about Machine Learning**<br>
+-  I’m looking to collaborate on **Machine Learning and Open Scource Projects**<br>
 -  How to reach me **samuellocatel@gmail.com**<br>
--  Know about my experiences: Dedicated and enthusiastic programmer with a strong foundation in Python, data structures in C, and front-end web development skills.
-Seeking opportunities to apply my programming expertise and expand my knowledge in machine learning and neural networks.
+-  Know about my experiences: I'm currently studying Computer Science at and I'm in the 3rd semester.
+I've been dedicating my time to studying Python and it's libraries.
+Moreover, I've been diving deeper into Front-end tools like Angular and React, Data Science, Neural Networks, C, and Data Structures.
+Certified in advanced English - C2 EF SET.